azjezz/psl/CONTRIBUTING.md

 If you are submitting a bug-fix, please add a test case to reproduce the bug.
 If you are submitting a new feature, please make sure to add tests for all possible code paths.

-To run the tests, use `make unit-tests`.
+To run the tests, use `just test`.

 ### Code Style

-PSL follows a custom set of rules that extend PSR-12, PSR-2, and PSR-1.
+PSL follows a custom set of rules that extend PSR-CS.

-To check if your code contains any issues that violate PSL rules, use `make coding-standard-check`.
+To check if your code contains any issues that violate PSL rules, use `just fmt-diff`, and `just lint`.

-You may fix many of the issues using `make coding-standard-fix`.
+You may fix many of the issues using `just fix`.

 ### Static Analysis

-PSL uses Psalm static analysis tool to avoid type issues within the code base, and to provide a better API for the end user.
+PSL uses Mago static analysis tool to avoid type issues within the code base, and to provide a better API for the end user.

-PSL is configured to pass the strictest psalm level.
+PSL is configured to pass the strictest mago level.

-To ensure that your code doesn't contain any type issues, use `make static-analysis`.
+To ensure that your code doesn't contain any type issues, use `just analyze`.

-To ensure that your code doesn't introduce any security issues, use `make security-analysis`

 ### License